qlik-oss/core-website/README.md

 Frontira consists of different deliverables:

-- Use Cases
+- Use cases
 - Recipes
-- Core Components
+- Core components
-- Custom Qliktive Components
+- Custom Qliktive components

 ### Use Cases